hamid4073/DevOps_Cloud_Automation_Engineering_Project/Solution_guide.md

 To solve this problem, I broke the project into smaller pieces as below.
 Each line with a number describes a goal or a task.

 1. Vagrant is going to be used to build a VM.
-  * Installing virtualbox 5.1.26 (My prefered virtual machine).
+  * Install virtualbox 5.1.26 (My prefered virtual machine).
-  * Installing Vagrant 1.9.7.
+  * Install Vagrant 1.9.7.
 2. Configure Vagrantfile to install git, mysql, and apache.
 3. Configure Vagrantfile to test wether the installation of those packages has been consistent with the given example.
 4. Clone a git repository in the /opt/code directory
-  * first, make /opt/code directory, clone a git repository in it.
+  * First, make /opt/code directory, then clone a git repository in it.
 5. Add a user and group named as *pythian*.
 6. Change the ownership and permission of the /opt/code directory and all of the files within to the *pythian* user.
   * The ownership and permission for the user and group should be consistent with the given example.